 Then there’s a social media report that covers the duration of a whole marketing campaign.
 Remember to include benchmarks from before the campaign started, so you can clearly see the results.

 The broadest social media report is the research report.
 You can freely determine the timeframes here.
 It’s a good idea to have a broad time range, for example, a whole year.
-That way no event, like Christmas or Black Friday, will skew the data.
+That way no event, for example, Christmas or Black Friday, skews the data.

 You may also consider a daily report.
 It will help you react fast to any emerging social media crisis.
 An issue can become a crisis in a blink of an eye.
 Brand24 will collect all the mentions in real-time and deliver them to your smartphone (with our mobile app) mailbox or a dedicated Slack channel.